 Reboot PC, where the Surgery Admin application is installed, and the surgery monitor.

-Reboot network gear (switch, router) which provide the connection between the monitor and PC.
+Reboot network gear (switch, router) which provides the connection between the monitor and PC.

-Check physical connection between the surgery monitor and PC: cables, switch, etc.
+Check the physical connection between the surgery monitor and PC: cables, switch, etc.

 Check the monitor’s IP settings.

 IF MONITOR PING: SUCCESSFUL

 Check and adjust the time zone settings on the PC and iPad.
 Note, that the time zone on both PC and iPad should be the same.

 Check and finalize all the anesthetic sheets started before.